 Inclusive Excellence Post Doctoral and Visiting Scholars Program Details

-Departments are encouraged to mentor and support high-potential candidates to prepare them for tenure track assistant professor appointments at UNM.
-In addition, departments are encouraged to apply for DEI bridge funding for hiring URM tenure-system faculty after candidate's successful completion of the Inclusive Excellence postdoc/visiting scholars program.
+Departments are expected to mentor and support high-potential candidates to prepare them for tenure track assistant professor appointments at UNM.
+In addition, departments on main campus will be encouraged to apply for DEI bridge funding for hiring tenure-system faculty whose research, teaching, and service will contribute to diversity and equal opportunity at UNM after candidates’ successful completion of the Inclusive Excellence Postdoc & Visiting Scholars Program.

 Round 1